ebsaral/1234S.org/README.md

 - Discovering how luck is formed, shaped, renewed, and dissolved within nature

-- Exploring philosophy, psychology, sociology, and related fields within the Master of Arts perspective
+- Exploring philosophy, psychology, sociology, and related fields better in depth.

 - Reinterpreting historical events — both on a global scale and within your personal life